minerva-university/cs162-test/2025/spring/Sterne-TTh@12PM/elhassan-elboraey.md

 # Hello!
 I'm Alhassan Ahmed 👋

-Born and raised in **Egypt**, I’ve had the privilege of calling *four* other countries home over the last few years.
+Born and raised in **Egypt**, I’ve had the privilege of calling *3* other countries home over the last few years.
 These experiences have shaped my worldview and fueled my passion for connecting across cultures.
 Currently, I’m in the **United States**, diving into new challenges and embracing the diversity around me.

 ---